minifiemj/accessibletablesR/README.md

                       colwid_spec = NULL, order = NULL)
 ```

-title is the only compulsory argument.
+title is the only compulsory parameter.
 It is the title to be displayed
 on the cover sheet.
 Other optional sections of a cover page that can be
 populated are “Introductory information” (info), “About these data”
 (about), “Source” (source), “Related publications” (relatedlink,